Send It: Background

-The song is about Mahone asking a girl to send him nudes.

 Critical response

-Various people have called the song "trashy", "disgusting", and "creepy".
+"Send It" was met with negative reviews from music critics and fans, with various people calling the song "trashy", "disgusting", "creepy" and "problematic."
 Seventeen magazine describes the song as every girl's texting nightmare with lyrics straight out of the "How to Convince a Girl to Send You Nudes handbook", such as "Send it to my phone, send it to my phone / You already know I keep it on the low / Baby, you can trust me, promise I'm alone / I won't tell a soul, send it to my phone."
 Some have said the song's lyrics make them feel disgusted.
+De Elizabeth of Teen Vogue criticized the lyrics calling it "a red flag" and sends "the wrong kind of message."

 Others have said that many artists talk about sex and nude photos in their songs all the time, and that Mahone is saying what everyone thinks.

+Music video

+The music video for "Send It" was released on September 12, 2016, and was directed by Y2K.

 Track listing

+Personnel

+Credits for "Send It" adapted from digital liner notes.